microbus-io/fabric/docs/tech/codegen.md

 ## Embedded Resources

 A `resources` directory is automatically created with a `//go:embed` directive to allow microservices to bundle resource files along with the executable.
-The `embed.FS` is made available via `svc.Resources()`.
+The `embed.FS` is made available to the service via `svc.SetResFS()`.

 ## Versioning